ravi8470/Rails_Notes/rails_notes.md

 + scaffold and models can be roughly interchangable terms.The naming convention is same for both, i.e. singular.

 ### DB
 + maybe need to run migration file to create tables in the database. or to create the database structure.
++ adding index to columns whose data you need to check if it exists makes the searches faster.

 ### Class
 + Class names in ruby must begin with a capital letter.